mohan2020/w2hsite/site/content/faq/index.md

         This is a self-service capability with a user interface to allow you to quickly create new rules.
 We are happy to help guide you through the process of setting up and testing rules.
 be:
   itemset: Behavioral Economics
-  intro: Way to Health's patient engagement strategies are on the cutting edge of behavioral science, and have been proved effective through years of rigorous research studies.
+  intro: Way to Health's patient engagement strategies are at the cutting edge of behavioral science, and have been proved effective through years of rigorous research studies.
   icon: comments
   items:
     - item: 1.
 What kinds of behavioral economics tools are available?